FDA approves new dosing for Bristol-Myers Squibb's Opdivo

 (Reuters) - Bristol-Myers Squibb Co said on Tuesday the U.S. Food and Drug Administration had approved a four-week dosing schedule for its cancer drug, Opdivo.

-Opdivo is approved to treat a number of cancers such as melanoma, and belongs to a fast-growing class of drugs called PD-L1 or PD-1 inhibitors that help the immune system attack cancer by blocking a mechanism tumors use to evade detection.
+Opdivo with a two-week dosing schedule was previously approved to treat a number of cancers such as melanoma.

+The drug belongs to a fast-growing class of drugs called PD-L1 or PD-1 inhibitors that help the immune system attack cancer by blocking a mechanism tumors use to evade detection.

-Opdivo was previously approved for a dosing schedule of every two weeks, along with a shorter, 30-minute infusion, the company said.
+William Blair analyst Matt Phipps in a client note said the new approval may help the drug expand into the “maintenance and adjuvant therapy settings”.
+Maintenance therapy immediately follows initial treatment to keep patients cancer-free if they go into remission.

+The company said on Tuesday the drug was also approved for shorter 30-minute infusions, reducing previous infusion time in half.

 Other PD-1 inhibitors include drugs from rivals such as Merck & Co and Roche.